patrickdappollonio/kubectl-slice/README.md

     * If multiple files from your YAML generate the same file name, all YAMLs that match this file name will be appended.
     * If the rendered file name includes a path separator, subfolders under `--output-dir` will be created.
     * If a file already exists in `--output-directory` under this generated file name, their contents will be replaced.
+* `--skip-non-k8s`:
+  * If enabled, any YAMLs that don't contain at least an `apiVersion`, `kind` and `metadata.name` will be excluded from the split
+  * There are no attempts to validate how correct these fields are.
+For example, there's no check to validate that `apiVersion` exists in a Kubernetes cluster, or whether this `apiVersion` is valid: `"example\foo"`.
+    * It's useful, however, if alongside the original YAML you suspect there might be some non Kubernetes YAMLs being generated.

 ## Why `kubectl-split`?